kklkkj/kklee/README.md

 - Disable any extensions that are incompatible with kklee, such as Bonk Leagues Client
 - Refresh Bonk.io after installing
 - Download the correct file from Releases?
-It should be called `kklee-[version].zip`, NOT `kklee-master.zip`

 It is also possible that a recent bonk.io update broke the extension and it needs to be fixed.